Congressman Duarte can run, but he Can’t Hide

 John Duarte is a member of one of the most dysfunctional government bodies in U.S. history, today’s Republican House of Representatives.
 If he were a true moderate, he wouldn’t have supported Jim Jordan and Mike Johnson for Speaker of the House, both of whom helped oust Kevin McCarthy from leadership.
 McCarthy was the Valley’s single most powerful congressional leader until he earned the ire of Trump — yet another example of what happens to those who buck the party line.

-Recent national disasters in the southeast United States should be a reminder that we are all in this country together, sailing through space on an ever more fragile globe that has become dependent on our stewardship for clean water, clean air, and a sustainable future.
+Recent natural disasters in the southeast United States should be a reminder that we are all in this country together, sailing through space on an ever more fragile globe that has become dependent on our stewardship for clean water, clean air, and a sustainable future.
 We will need bipartisan leadership to achieve those goals, and Adam Gray is the only candidate for office in California’s Congressional District 13 qualified to deliver true bipartisan leadership, including the kind that produced the best immigration bill in our history, a bill that was killed by congressional PoT-heads in Washington D.C.

 John Duarte can run from today’s extremist Republican Party, but he can’t hide.
 He’s part of a movement to replace representative democracy with a totalitarian regime that has already celebrated ripping away women’s rights while campaigning on a platform of nativism, scapegoating and oppression.